Here's how President Obama starts every morning

-Reggie Love served as Barack Obama’s personal aide from 2009 to 2011.
+Reggie Love served as Barack Obama’s personal aide from 2009-2011.
 In his new book, “Power Forward: My Presidential Education,” Love breaks down his time as the President’s assistant.
 Reggie told us about President Obama’s morning routine.

 Produced by Devan Joseph & Alana Kakoyiannis.
 Additional camera by Jason Gaines.